MarinosKermanos/lc-voting-app/daily-notes.md

 2. HTML - The Builder => ( Hypertext Markup Language) defines the context of the page, the images, links.
 3. CSS - The Artist => ( Cascading Style Sheets) It gives style to HTML content.
 Defines the colours, the fonts and the positioning of content.
-4. Javascript - the Wizard => pop up error messages, autocomplete.
+4. Javascript - the Wizard => ( pop up error messages, autocomplete) Used both on the client-side and server-side that allows you to make web pages interactive,
 5. Web Browsers( e.g.firefox, googlechrome) translate these three languages into the visual web page( UI- User Interface).
 6. The Client runs the Front-End of the page and the Server the Back-End of the page.